↑

 The best protein sources are the ones you will actually eat!
 Read that again.

-We won’t know the benefits of protein if we aren’t actually getting it, and I have found that the easier you make it, the more likely you are to stick to it.
+We won’t know the benefits of protein if we aren’t actually getting it, and I have found that the easier it is, the more likely we are to stick to it.
 I’m sharing my favorites below—the foods I always have on hand.
 I focus on easy protein sources that are either ready-to-eat or require minimal effort.

 On The Go Protein Options